Ernest Neve: Publications

 In addition to articles about Kangri-burn cancer, Ernest Neve also published many articles about cataract extraction, Caesarean sections, and bone operations.

 He wrote several books, including Beyond the Pir Panjal: Life Among the Mountains and Valleys of Kashmir (1912); Beyond the Pir Panjal: life and missionary enterprise in Kashmir (1914); A Crusader in Kashmir (1928), the story of Arthur Neve's life and work; English-Kashmiri: A Vocabulary of the Kashmiri Language (1973); and Things Seen in Kashmir (1931).

-Other Activities and Awards
+Other activities and awards

-During World War 1 from 1914-1918, Ernest Neve served in the army as the captain of the Indian Defense Force Medical Corps.
+During World War 1 from 1914 to 1918, Ernest Neve served in the army as the captain of the Indian Defense Force Medical Corps.
 He was awarded the Kaisar-I-Hind Gold Medal, first class, in 1918 for his public service.

 He received the Gunning-Lister Prize in Surgery of Edinburgh University in 1888, and was elected a Fellow of the Royal College of Surgeons of England, as a member of twenty years' standing, in 1931.
 He was a member of the British Medical Association for 50 years and served as the president of the Kashmir Medical Association.
 He was also elected vice-president of the Church Missionary Society.